thisdot/lets-chat-with/README.md

 The above command will automatically migrate and seed the DynamoDB tables whenever it executed.
 You can verify that the backend is running by opening the health check endpoint http://localhost:3000/health-check.
 Press Cmd+C/Ctrl+C to stop it once you've verified that it works.

 However if the profile you're using isn't the default one, make sure to specify it using the `AWS_PROFILE` environment variable.
-If you're keeping your environment variables in `.env` make sure it's sourced into your running shell instance before running the commands.
-Alternatively you can just export the `AWS_PROFILE` variable directly.

 ```shell
 # Linux / macOS